 Forums are one of the original tools for social interaction online.
 They are still a valuable marketing tool and should not be neglected in your marketing campaign.
 Look for forums that focus on your industry and/or product.
 Make regular contributions and help users with problems to gain a positive reputation for your business.

 Use social media to build relationships and community

 The power of social networks is that they allow people to communicate in a way that benefits both parties.
 Typically, this is done in a casual, conversational manner.

 Make sure you maintain that personal and conversational tone in your social media content.
 Don’t send out robotic sales pitches that read like advertisements.
 Instead, send friendly messages that offer value to your readers or viewers.

 The end-game in social media is to establish a large community of loyal customers that supports your business in the long term.
 To achieve this, you must use social media as a two-way form of communication and not just another avenue to “pitch” a product.

 Social media is one of the fastest moving parts of the Internet.
 New social startups are coming online everyday and some social media websites are gradually declining.
 Because of the rapidly changing scene, you should constantly review how effective your social media strategy is.

 Are people still responding well to your tweets?
 Is the money you are investing in video production paying off?
 You can use analytics tools to help you answer questions about your return on investment from social media.
 Be prepared to change tactics a few times and learn from your mistakes.

 We hope you enjoyed “Small business and startup social media strategies”.
-If you would like to find out how we could help with social media marketing or learn about learn about our other virtual personal assistant services feel free to contact us on 0800 994 9016 or click here to request a free consultation.
+If you would like to find out how we could help with social media marketing or learn about learn about our other virtual personal assistant services feel free to contact us on 0800 994 9016 or use our contact form in the menu above.